What Quals do You Need to Become a Photographer?

 • Shadowing a professional photographer in their studio.

-All of these will help you to create a solid portfolio that will appeal to prospective employers and clients.
+All of these experiences will help you create a solid portfolio that will appeal to prospective employers and clients.

 So if you fancy becoming a photographer, why not apply for an online course and start building up your portfolio today?
 For more information, visit our website today.